Home / News / Crypto / News / 7% of Americans Hold Cryptocurrencies, Says Fed– Is 40% Claim Just Crypto Industry Wishful Thinking?

 An “Economic Well-Being of U.S. Household in 2023” report published by the Federal Reserve has reported that cryptocurrency ownership in America may be significantly lower than anyone had imagined.

-The May 2024 report from the Fed estimates that 7% of American adults held or used cryptocurrency in 2023, which is down 3% from 2022.
+The May 2024 report from the Fed estimates that 7% of American adults held or used cryptocurrency in 2023, down 3% from 2022.
 With other estimates reaching as high as 85 million, does the truth rest somewhere in the middle?

 18 Million Crypto Owners?